KunalxKushwaha/Weather-App/README.md

 🌍 Search for current weather by city name.

-🌡️ Display temperature in Celsius or Fahrenheit
+🌡️ Display temperature in Celsius or Fahrenheit.

 ☁️ Shows weather description and icon